 There are temples on practically every street corner all throughout Thailand, but here are my top four favorite temples.
 They’re not necessarily the most well known, but that means they’re not overrun by tourists.
 They’re beautiful and I really was able to see what temples are about—spirituality, peacefulness and a place for deep thought; not posing next to Buddah pretending you’re best buds.
+You can also take a stroll around Bangkok to see even more awesome sights.

 Although not the most obscure temple in Bangkok, I love Wat Saket because it is really striking.
 It’s not like the average temple, it’s a giant gold mountain with a giant Buddah on top.
 Although there are quite a lot of steps to the top it is definitely worth for the view and the impressiveness of the giant Buddah.